Vegan Chocolate Chip Cookies

 Instructions

-• Whisk all purpose flour, salt, baking soda, and baking powder until combined.
-Set aside
+- Whisk together the all purpose flour, salt, baking soda, and baking powder together until combined.
+Set aside.

-• In a large bowl, cream together sugar, brown sugar, applesauce, vegan butter, and coconut oil (see note about coconut oil below)
+- In a large bowl, cream together the white sugar, brown sugar, applesauce, vegan butter, and vanilla extract.

-• Use a mini cookie scoop or spoons to spoon batter on to a baking sheet.
-Roll each cookie into a ball
+- Use a mini cookie scoop or spoons to spoon the batter onto a baking sheet.

-• Bake at 350 degrees for 10 – 14 minutes, until the top is not doughy.
+- Bake the cookies at 350 degrees for 10 – 13 minutes, until the edges are set.
 Right around 12 minutes is usually perfect for me.
-The cookies will puff up in the oven, then flatten down once they cool.
-Allow cookies to cool at least 5 minutes on the pan, then transfer to a cooling rack
+You do not want to over bake them.
+Allow the cookies to cool for 5 minutes on the pan, then transfer them to a cooling rack to cool completely.

 These are the best cookies I have ever had in my life!
 I could barely keep myself from devouring the dough.
 Thank you so much for sharing!